Getting a driving licence in the EU

 You can only apply for a licence in the country where you usually or regularly live.

 You should live there for at least 185 days in each calendar year because of personal or work-related ties.

-If you have personal/work-related ties in 2 or more EU countries, your place of normal residence is the place where you have personal ties, (as long as you go back regularly).
+If you have personal/work-related ties in 2 or more EU countries, your place of usual residence is the place where you have personal ties, as long as you go back regularly.
 You don't need to meet this last condition if you are living in an EU country to carry out a task for a fixed period of time.

 Find out if you're old enough to drive the vehicle you want to drive:

 In some EU countries, these minimum age limits may be higher or lower, or there may be some extra requirements.